rancher/docs/content/rancher/v2.x/en/admin-settings/authentication/openldap/openldap-config/_index.md

 > **Using TLS?**
 >
-> If the certificate used by the OpenLDAP server is self-signed or not from a recognised certificate authority, make sure have at hand the CA certificate (concatenated with any intermediate certificates) in PEM format.
+> If the certificate used by the OpenLDAP server is self-signed or not from a recognized certificate authority, make sure have at hand the CA certificate (concatenated with any intermediate certificates) in PEM format.
 You will have to paste in this certificate during the configuration so that Rancher is able to validate the certificate chain.

 If you are in doubt about the correct values to enter in the user/group Search Base configuration fields, consult your LDAP administrator or refer to the section [Identify Search Base and Schema using ldapsearch]({{<baseurl>}}/rancher/v2.x/en/admin-settings/authentication/ad/#annex-identify-search-base-and-schema-using-ldapsearch) in the Active Directory authentication documentation.